Skip to Content

 DATA ACCURACY AND SECURITY

 SCIS will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
-Individuals must please notify your SCIS contact of any significant changes to important information, such as contact details, held about them.
+Individuals must notify your SCIS contact of any significant changes to important information, such as contact details, held about them.

 An individual has the right to request that any out-of-date, irrelevant or inaccurate or information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law); please see above for details of why SCIS may need to process your data, and who you may contact if you disagree.